-The General Fund transfers to other non-major governmental funds were made to provide additional resources for current operations, capital improvements and debt service.
-The French Creek TIF Fund and the Detroit Road TIF Fund, non-major governmental funds, transferred \$ 18,148 and \$ 117,046, respectively, for debt service.
+The General Fund transfers to the Capital Projects fund and to other non-major governmental funds were made to provide additional resources for capital improvements, current operations and debt service.
+The French Creek TIF Fund and the Detroit Road TIF Fund, non-major governmental funds, transferred \$ 172,316 and \$ 171,076, respectively, for debt service.